BradleyA/Linux-admin/github-repository/README.md

     machine api.github.com login BradleyA password secret-not-known-to-you

-For each repository that requires their data to be pulled will need a file that is formatted like repository:owner-repository and contains the git commands.
+For each repository that requires their data to be pulled will need a file that is formatted like repository:owner-repository and rm -rf Linux-admin/contains the git commands.

     #!/bin/bash
     ###	BradleyA.Search-docker-registry-v2-script.1.0